 Nerve 0 has endings in the nasal cavity, which are attached directly to the sexual regions of the brain.
 This nerve has no olfactory cortex, meaning it is not used to smell, but to identify sexual cues of potential partners.
 We are attracted to those with scents in opposition to our own.
 Family members share similar chemical makeup, a means to keep humans from seeking sexual partners within our family.
 This next fact is the one that caught my attention in the study.
 Pregnant women are drawn to people with similar chemical makeups, likely to seek comfort.
 As the pill “simulates” pregnancy conditions in a woman’s body, women on the pill often choose someone of a similar makeup rather than the opposite.
 Could this be the reason for so many divorces?
 I found that possibility totally confounding.

 Anyway, combining Nerve 0 with the study of MHC (Major histocompatibility complex) proteins became the basis of Gillian Cornell’s research, and a contemporary romp began.
 Recently, I retrieved the manuscript from mothballs, pressed Rebecca Young into creating a jazzy new cover, and made major revisions to the story line.
-This one of my first novels under the White Soup Press imprint.
+This one of my few contemporary novels.
 It is available from Amazon, Kindle, Nook, and Kobo.

 Rushing through the concourse to make her way to the conference stage, Gillian Cornell comes face-to-face with the one man she finds most contemptible of everyone she knows, and suddenly her world tilts.
 His gaze tells stories she wants desperately to hear.
 As he undresses her with his eyes, Gillian finds all she can do is stumble through her opening remarks.
 The all-too-attractive cad challenges both her sensibility and her reputation as a competent sexologist.